marypaulin/famc/README.md

 # Feature attribution for automatic medical coding

-This project provides the code for the master's thesis "Feature attribution for automatic medical coding".
+This repository provides the code for my master's thesis exploring explainable AI for text classification with deep neural networks in the context of automatic medical coding.
+It investigates how to generate and evaluate meaningful explanations for model predictions, aiming to improve trust and transparency in high-stakes healthcare applications.
+The master's thesis can be found here: https://publica.fraunhofer.de/entities/publication/47fc33b2-edde-4e97-af64-b47ecbca6247

 I apply several feature attribution methods to two medical coding models, see section Models.
 I evaluate the attributions using the infidelity metric, see section Experiments.

 ## Dependencies